z-shell/zconvey/README.md

 - `zc-take` – takes a name for current or selected sessions, schematically renames any conflicting sessions
 - `zc-ls` – lists all active and named sessions
 - `zc-id` – shows ID and NAME of current session
-- `zc-logo` – the same as `zc-id`, but in a form of on-screen logo; bound to Ctrl-O Ctrl-I
+- `zc-logo` – the same as `zc-id`, but in a form of an on-screen logo; bound to Ctrl-O Ctrl-I

 The main command is `zc`.
-It is used to execute commands on other sessions. `zc-ls` is the main tool to obtain overall information on sessions. `zc-take` is a nice name to quickly name a few sessions.
-Keyboard shortcut Ctrl-O Ctrl-I will show current session's ID and NAME in form of a on-screen logo.
+It is used to execute commands on other sessions. `zc-ls` is the main tool to obtain overall information on sessions. `zc-take` is a nice rename tool to quickly name a few sessions.
+Keyboard shortcut Ctrl-O Ctrl-I will show current session's ID and NAME in form of an on-screen logo.